 The question we often get goes something like this: “What do Brita Filters actually do?” or “Are Brita products safe to use?”

 The tough answer to these questions are that No, Brita does not remove enough contaminants to be considered safe to use by our standards.
 These so called “Filters” are doing consumers a huge disservice by not providing water that is truly clean & safe to drink.
+Another easy way to put it is, "not all filters are the same."

 But how can this be?
 One might ask.
 Brita is after all, sold in major retailers like Target and Bed Bath & Beyond.
 How could they not be filtering out the bad stuff?